meine-stadt-transparent/meine-stadt-transparent/docs/Import.md

 ## Step 1: Body

-For the first step, you can use the magic from `import_body` with the case-sensitive cityname or the body id:
+For the first step, you can use the heuristic from `import_body` with the case-sensitive cityname or the body id:

 ```
 ./manage.py import_body Springfield